grenadeComing/Lean_Translation_Agent/README.md

 ## Acknowledgments

-- OpenAI for GPT-4 API
+- OpenAI for GPTs API
 - Lean community for the formalization framework
 - ProofNet and Herald datasets